Last Updated on December 12, 2025 by SampleBoard

 Upper floors with vertical cladding and different materials below help reduce the building’s perceived bulk.
 This makes the structure appear less dominant and more proportionate to its surroundings.

-Smart lighting placement magnifies the height-creating effect of vertical cladding.
+Clever lighting placement magnifies the height-creating effect of vertical cladding.
 Shadows form when light hits vertical surfaces at narrow angles.

 To make this work: